-We assign an a2 Funding Structure score to BCV, which is in line with the initial score.
-The assigned score takes into account BCV's stable base of customer deposits, which rose to CHF31.0 billion as of the end of June 2018 (68% of total assets).
-The bank's loan/deposit has been stable at around 100% in recent years.
-Further, the bank complemented its deposit funding with CHF5.6 billion in covered bonds and around CHF1.0 billion in senior unsecured bonds and CHF0.8 billion in structured bonds as of year-end 2017.
+We assign an a3 Funding Structure score to BCV, which is one notch above the initial score.
+The assigned score takes into account BCV's stable base of customer deposits, which remained stable at CHF31.3 billion as of half-year 2019 (67% of total assets).
+The bank's loan-to-deposit ratio has been stable at around 100% in recent years.

+Further, the bank complemented its deposit funding with a stable CHF5.5 billion in covered bonds and around CHF1.0 billion in senior unsecured bonds and CHF0.8 billion in structured bonds as of year-end 2018.
+Due to financial institutions, however, almost doubled to CHF2.7 billion in 2018, reflecting higher repo activities, helping to stabilise the bank's profitability.